mozilla/pontoon/docs/admin/deployment.rst

    SSH private key to use for authentication when Pontoon connects to VCS servers via SSH.

+``STATIC_HOST``
+   Optional.
+Hostname to prepend to static resources paths.
+Useful for serving static files from a CDN.
+Example: ``//asdf.cloudfront.net``.

 ``SVN_LD_LIBRARY_PATH``
    Path to prepend to ``LD_LIBRARY_PATH`` when running SVN.
 This is necessary on Heroku because the Python buildpack alters the path in a way that breaks